Believing by Choice

 How do you decide whether to believe something you hear?
 You must decide whether the person who told you is credible, for one thing.
 Do you have confidence in them and are they a reliable source for the information they gave you?
 In addition to considering the source, you also evaluate what they said.
 Is the information itself believable?
 Is it compatible with what you already believe to be true, or does it violate what you think?

-The point is this: You decide what you will believe.
-When someone says, “I don’t believe that,” they have chosen not to accept what they heard because it did not pass their credibility tests.
+The point is this: You decide what you’ll believe.
+When someone says, “I don’t believe that,” they’ve chosen not to accept what they heard because it didn’t pass their credibility tests.

-When you examine the Bible, you realize that God keeps urging you to believe certain things and not to believe others.
-He not only gave you the ability to choose what you will believe, He also holds you accountable for your beliefs.
+When you examine the Bible, you realize that God keeps urging you to believe certain things and not others.
+He not only gave you the ability to choose what you’ll believe, he also holds you accountable for your beliefs.

-Consider another English word, work, which has both noun and verb forms.
+Consider another English word, “work,” which has both noun and verb forms.
 In the noun form, work is a task you have to do; in the verb form, to work is to do the task.
-It is the same word and the noun and verb forms are closely related in meaning.
+It’s the same word, and the noun and verb forms are closely related in meaning.
 Similarly, the Greek words for “faith” and “to believe” are different grammatical forms of the same root word.

 In our culture, we use “believe” very loosely.
 At times it means to have religious faith, but at other times it means nothing more than to think something is true.
 We say, “I believe he is coming tomorrow” to mean, “I’m sure he’s coming.”
 But the Greek and biblical meanings are much more forceful; to believe is to use your faith.

 The Bible says you believe with your heart (Rom.
-10:10), which probably represents your mind and spirit.
+10:10), which probably represents your spirit.
 We know that faith (or faithfulness) is a “fruit of the Spirit,” so faith and believing somehow require the cooperation of your spirit.
-We have seen that believing also involves the mind, requiring you to evaluate and choose what you will believe.
+We have seen that believing also involves the mind, requiring you to evaluate and choose what you’ll believe.
 Therefore, we can conclude that believing is both a mental and spiritual activity, a cooperative effort of your mind and spirit.